ProtonMail/gopenpgp/index.md

 description: Supplementary Go cryptography libraries
 ---

-# About
+# What is GopenPGP?

-The goal of this project is to provide a fork of the original golang crypto library that is well maintained, up-to-date with the latest OpenPGP RFC changes, and periodically audited for security.
-With the help of the community, we hope to bring this to the standard of OpenPGP.js, also maintained by ProtonMail, by creating a high-level API that can be easily used to manage keys and encrypt, decrypt, sign, and verify messages while abstracting away complicated cryptographic concepts.
+GopenPGP is a high-level OpenPGP library developed by ProtonMail, as well as a fork of the golang crypto library, which the high-level library is built on.
+The goal of this project is to provide an easy-to-use, open source encryption library for the developer community that is well-maintained, up-to-date with the latest OpenPGP RFC changes, and periodically audited for security.

-# Roadmap
+# Updates

-We welcome contributions and feedback from the community.
-We have already made a number of improvements to the original library, which have all been independently audited for security.
 We are currently in discussions with the maintainers of the [original golang crypto library](https://github.com/golang/crypto/) to include our improvements there.
-In the meantime, we wanted to open source our modifications.
-So far, we have:
+In the meantime, we wanted to open source our modifications:

 - Added support for elliptic curve cryptography
 - Undergone an audit by [SEC Consult](/assets/Report_1907551_Proton_Technologies_AG_Source_Code_Review_-_Proton_Crypto_Library_1.2_public.pdf)